Det-Kongelige-Bibliotek/valhal_classic/README.md

 to run on a local development machine:

-Install ruby, git and rabbitmq (start rabbitmq on default ports).
+Install ruby (with rvm, bundler, etc.), git and rabbitmq (start rabbitmq on default ports).
+Also requires to have ImageMagick-devel installed (on RHEL6 run ’yum install ImageMagick-devel’ with repo ’rhel-x86_64-server-optional-6’)

 $ git clone https://github.com/Det-Kongelige-Bibliotek/valhal.git